kalliannhale/Toward-Tree-Equity/README.md

 IMPORTANT!!
 PLEASE READ:

-* If multiple addresses are failing the geocoding process:
+* If the package does not seem to be running properly:

-  *** check the filepaths in the read_csv() method in the neighborhood module

-  *** copy & paste the absolute path of the files of the same name into the associated dictionary as appropriate.
+  *** copy & paste the absolute path of the files of the same name into the associated pathway variable as appropriate.

   *** proper categorization of each address relies heavily on reading the provided data set files!
 However the package is being run, they MUST be accessible.